Bob Brown (offensive lineman): Oakland Raiders

-Awards and honors
+Legacy and honors

 In 1993, Brown was inducted into the College Football Hall of Fame.
 A member of the NFL 1960s All-Decade Team, he was inducted into the Pro Football Hall of Fame in 2004.
-Brown's No. 64 was retired by the University of Nebraska–Lincoln in 2004.
+He was also inducted into the Eagles Hall of Fame in 2004.
+Brown’s No. 64 was retired by the University of Nebraska–Lincoln in 2004.
+Brown was named a first-team All-Pro during seven of his ten NFL seasons, and second-team in two other seasons.
+He was named the NFL/NFC Offensive Lineman of the Year three times.
+Brown was also selected to the Pro Bowl six times: thrice with the Eagles, twice with the Rams, and once with the Raiders.